Instaphone: History

 In 1989, the Government of Pakistan awarded licences to mobile operators.
 M/s Pakcom Ltd. and M/s Paktel Ltd. won the bids and were granted 15-year licences.
-A third company (M/s Pakistan Mobile Telecommunication ltd) was among the competitors, but did not meet the bid requirements.
+A third company (M/s Pakistan Mobile Telecommunication Ltd) was among the competitors, but did not meet the bid requirements.

-The two companies raced to launch their cellular service and "Instaphone" won the race by few weeks, when they launched their service on 16 October 1990 with 3 Radio Base Stations.
-The following month services were offered in Islamabad.
+The two companies raced to launch their cellular service and "Instaphone" won the race by a few weeks, when it launched its service on 16 October 1990 with 3 Radio Base Stations.
+Services were offered in Islamabad the following month.
 The cellular mobile exchange of both operators used Ericsson model AXE-10.
 Services at Peshawar were started in April 1991 as a satellite of the Islamabad exchange, linked via PTCL network.
 Quetta service began as a satellite of the Karachi exchange (linked via PTCL).

 Billing was post-paid with Rs.5000/- as an initial deposit.
 Call data was stored on magnetic tapes that were sent to UK for printing of bills and the bills were then sent to customers, a 45+-day process.
 This delay led many to default after running up large bills.
 The call rate was Rs.4/- per minute for local calls charged to both (caller and responder).
 Such unpaid billing was Rs.
 25 Million approx in June 1993.

 The company's license was cancelled by the Pakistan Telecommunication Authority in January 2008 for unpaid license renewal fees totalling $291 million.
 Instaphone appealed the decision and filed a petition challenging the national Mobile Cellular Policy of 2004.
 Both actions were dismissed by the Islamabad High Court on April 14, 2009.
 The court extended the deadline for payment of the outstanding license fees to 6 May 2009.